Community Standards

 What Happens After You Make a Report?

 Any behavior, activity, or content that we believe is contrary to the Community Standards may be sanctioned, either temporarily or permanently.
+Depending on what we find, we may take any of the following actions, roughly in order of severity:

 We have the right to monitor the content and the use of the App, at any time, and at our discretion, in order to verify compliance with the Community Standards and the Terms of Service.
 Our decision as to whether there is a violation of the Community Standards is final.
 Luckily, all of this should remain exceptional if you comply with the Community Standards.